mysto/python-fpe/README.md

 ## Implementation Notes

 This implementation was based upon the [Capital One Go implemntation](https://github.com/capitalone/fpe).
-It follow the algorithm as outlined in the NIST specification as closely as possible, including naming.
+It follows the algorithm as outlined in the NIST specification as closely as possible, including naming.
 It should be viewed as a reference implementation and has not be optimized for performance.

 While the test vectors all pass, this package has not otherwise been extensively tested.